sdkman/sdkman-mongodb-persistence/README.md

 This project is a library used for persistence to MongoDB by all SDKMAN backend services.

+This library is used in the following SDKMAN services:

+* sdkman-website
+* sdkman-candidates
+* sdkman-hooks
+* vendor-release

 ### Run tests

     $ ./sbt test